Preds beat Stars 2-0 for franchise-record 9th straight win

 Mike Fisher was in the starting lineup for his first game back in Nashville since being signed on Feb.
 26. He received an ovation 10 seconds into the game during a stoppage in play while a catfish was removed from the ice.
 Fisher went to the box for hooking less than 2 minutes into the game.

-The former captain came out of the box, got the puck and fed a pass to Ryan Johansen, who was stopped by Lehtonen.
+The former captain came out of the box, got the puck and fed a pass to Rya Johansen, who was stopped by Lehtonen.

 Kevin Fiala hit a post in the first period, and Ryan Ellis hit the post at the end of a power play in the second.
 Lehtonen, who replaced goalie Ben Bishop after he left Monday night’s overtime loss to Ottawa after the first period, turned away shot after shot.
 Lehtonen got a helping hand from Mattias Janmark to clear the puck away from the goal line late in the 2nd in the midst of a sustained possession by Nashville.